NFL assistants balance playoff prep with job interviews - WHIZ News

 After interviewing with the Broncos on Thursday night, Ryans was set to meet with the Texans on Friday.
 He also is expected to interview with the Carolina and Arizona during this process as he seeks his first head coaching job.

-His Dallas counterpart, Quinn, is scheduled to interview with Denver on Friday.
+His Dallas counterpart, Quinn, is scheduled to interview Friday with Denver.
+Quinn interviewed with the Broncos last year before they hired Nathaniel Hackett, who was fired before the end of his first season.

+Quinn said offseason preparation for interviews is important in helping keep the focus on his team’s upcoming game.

+“I interviewed during the playoffs years ago during my time in Seattle,” said Quinn, who was hired by Atlanta in 2015 and led the Falcons to the Super Bowl in his second season.
+“That experience helped me make sure, ‘Hey, your process had better be straight and organized as you’re going.’

 Ryans’ boss Kyle Shanahan went through a similar process six years ago when he interviewed with San Francisco while going on a Super Bowl run as offensive coordinator in Atlanta.
 Shanahan’s former offensive coordinator, Mike McDaniel, went through the job search last postseason and got hired by Miami, while former defensive coordinator Robert Saleh interviewed for head coaching jobs during the 2019 playoffs but didn’t get hired until a year later.